Your Conversion Rate Optimization Guide for Better Results

 This is a question you need to answer to check how objective your decision is.
 Between the change and the effect, there has to be a clear connection.

-E.g.: Green is one of the colors that draw the most attention and makes a solid CTA and buy button choice.
-By making the button green, it should attract more interactions than the current one.
+For example, Green is one of the colors that draws the most attention and makes a solid CTA and buy button choice.
+Making the button green should attract more interactions than the current one.

 By now, you may have found hundreds of hypotheses.
 Use the PIE Framework to choose where you will invest your resources first.